albertvisser/modreader/readme.rst

 Next, you are presented with a list of the instrument samples used in the module.
 You have to transfer the drum samples to a second list and assign a letter to each.
-Because I have used samples that contain more than one drum instrument, I made it so that you can assign multiple letters to one instrument.
+Because I sometimes use samples that contain more than one drum instrument, I made it so that you can assign multiple letters to one instrument.
 It's also possible to redefine the vertical order of the drum instruments either by the sequence in which you transfer them or by reordering them in the list.

-When all that is done you can press the button and a directory is created (unless it already exists) "next to" the module file and files containing the transcripts are placed into it.
+When all that is done you can press the button and a directory is created "next to" the module file (unless it already exists) and files containing the transcripts are placed into it.
 You get one file for the collected drums, a file for each remaining instrument and a file containing some general data, such as the sequence of patterns.
 I added a date/time stamp to the names so that the process can be repeated without